aviramha/ormsgpack/README.md

 Errors with `tzinfo` result in `MsgpackEncodeError` being raised.

-It is faster to have ormsgpack serialize datetime objects than to do so before calling `packb()`.
-If using an unsupported type such as `pendulum.datetime`, use `default`.

 To disable serialization of `datetime` objects specify the option `ormsgpack.OPT_PASSTHROUGH_DATETIME`.

 To use "Z" suffix instead of "+00:00" to indicate UTC ("Zulu") time, use the option `ormsgpack.OPT_UTC_Z`.

-To assume datetimes without timezone are UTC, se the option `ormsgpack.OPT_NAIVE_UTC`.
+To assume datetimes without timezone are UTC, use the option `ormsgpack.OPT_NAIVE_UTC`.

 ### enum